How do I join?

 What if I need to travel/be away?

-You may put your membership into suspension mode for up to 6 months at a time.
-Simply let the staff know (with this quick form) that you are unavailable starting at a certain date and provide a reactivation date, and we will suspend your membership.
+You may put your membership into suspension mode for up to 3 months at a time using the links under My Membership (visible when you are an active member).
 You will not have access to the space during a suspense, and you will not be charged during that time.
 Storage areas need to be vacated during suspension unless arranged with staff.
 When you your reactivation date arrives, you will automatically be ready to jump back in.
 Note that suspensions must be arranged in advance.
 We are unable to do retroactive suspensions.

 Do I need to bring my own materials?

 Generally makers supply their own materials (wood, fabric, t-shirts, etc.) The MakeHaven store allows makers to purchase some items for convenience (eg sign vinyl by the square inch, as purchasing an entire roll may not make sense) or that are hard to get easily and quickly locally (eg 3d printing filament).
-Makers may pay for these items at the store online or in cash at the cash box located in the space between Radio & 3d printing.
-MakeHaven members also enjoy a 10% discount at Artist & Craftsman store on the next block of Chapel
+Makers may pay for these items at the store online or in cash at the cash box in the Store.

 Can I leave my materials/project-in-progress in the space?